 Communication and Correspondence

 All communication between members of the St Columba Anglican School community, including staff, parents, carers and students, should reflect the School's values.
-The School encourages parents to be actively involved in their children's education and in the School generally, believing that involvement enhances student learning.
+The School encourages parents to be actively involved in their children's education and generally believes that involvement enhances student learning.
 For this reason, the School places great emphasis on the establishment and maintenance of effective channels of communication with parents.
 Our procedures will be characterised by fairness, mutual respect and a spirit of cooperation in resolving issues and concerns.
-For more information on parent communication, see the information here
+For more information on parent communication, see the document here.

 Emails to Teaching Staff